Digital design in the age of sustainability

 Sources

 We've been inspired by many talented people who have been great resources for us.
-The following is a list of the people and projects that have influenced our work on our new website.
+The following is a list of some of the studies, platforms, people, and projects that have influenced our work on our new website.
 If you have any questions or comments on the topic, we would love to get in touch with you.